 Now that you’ve got everything plugged in, it’s time to create your eero network.

-- Register your eero: As you walk through the setup process, the eero app will automatically detect and register your eero.
-If prompted, you may need to enter your eero’s serial number, which is located on a sticker attached to the bottom of your eero.
+- If prompted, you may need to enter your eero’s serial number, which is located on a sticker attached to the bottom of your eero.
 Just look for a barcode with the letters SN on it – it’s small, but it’s there.

 - If you’re replacing an existing router, one easy option for choosing a network name (SSID) and password is to simply reuse your current SSID and password.
 This way, you won’t have to reconnect devices that were previously on the network.

 - Keep in mind that running two networks with the same SSID can be problematic.
-If you have a modem/router combo device – a single unit, often rented from your ISP that acts as your modem and router – please be sure to enable bridge mode on the modem/router so that your devices do not accidentally join the wrong network.
+If you have a modem/router combo device, as mentioned above, we strongly encourage you to enable bridge mode on the modem/router so that your devices do not accidentally join the wrong network.
 Need help?
 Give us a call and we’ll walk you through it.